 The sauce is super easy to make and can be mixed in the blender or with an immersion blender (one of my favorite inventions ever!), so other than searching for a few of the ingredients, it's a no-brainer.

-It's such a common meal, according to my friends from Peru, that there are as many recipes as grandmothers, all claiming to be the real ones.
+According to my friends from Peru, it's such a standard meal that there are as many recipes as grandmothers.

-- Potatoes: I use small potatoes that come in different colors and sizes (image above).
+- Potatoes: I use small potatoes that come in different colors and sizes.
 They bake faster and fall apart less.
 But you can use any small potato or regular ones, the one you always make potato salad with.
+Fingerling potatoes, Yukon gold potatoes are popular ones.

-- Queso fresco: it's made from cow's milk and is white and has a somewhat crumbly grainy texture (image below, left).
+- Queso fresco: it's made from cow's milk and is white and has a somewhat crumbly grainy texture.
 It is not a soft cheese.
 You can buy it online.

-- Yellow pepper paste: this is the star of this dish and the ingredient that, in my opinion, sets it apart (image below, right).
-The yellow chili peppers used are not the regular ones you usually see in the market, brother to the green and red, no, this is a small orange-yellowish one, similar to the jalapeño in size.
-You can buy the paste online too.
+- Aji amarillo paste: the yellow pepper paste is the star of this dish and the ingredient that, in my opinion, sets it apart.
+The yellow chili peppers used are not the regular ones you usually see in the market, brother to the green and red, no, this is a small orange-yellowish one, similar to jalapeños in size.

 - Crackers: salty or water crackers are used to thicken the mixture.
 Any type that is plain in flavor will do.
-Breadcrumbs can be used too, but I think the crackers are easily found and superior in texture.
+Breadcrumbs can be used too, but I think the crackers are superior in texture.

 - Hard-boiled eggs.